-The first generation of programming languages for softwaredefined networks (SDNs) [10,14,18,29,42] was built on top of OpenFlow 1.0, which offered simple match-action processing of packets.
+The first generation of programming languages for software-defined networks (SDNs) [14, 10, 44, 20, 17] was built on top of OpenFlow 1.0, which offered simple match-action processing of packets.
 As a result, these systems were partitioned into (1) a stateless packet-processing part that could be analyzed statically, compiled, and installed on OpenFlow switches, and (2) a general stateful component that ran on the controller.

-This "two-tiered" programming model can support any network functionality by running the stateful portions of the program on the controller and modifying the stateless packetprocessing rules accordingly.
-However, many simple stateful programs-such as detecting SYN floods, DNS amplification attacks, and DNS tunneling-cannot be implemented efficiently because packets need to travel back-and-forth between the switches and the controller frequently, incurring significant overhead and delay.
-Thus, in practice, stateful programs on the controller are limited to those that do not require per-packet stateful processing.
+This "two-tiered" programming model can support any network functionality by running the stateful portions of the program on the controller and modifying the stateless packet-processing rules accordingly.
+However, simple stateful programs, such as detecting SYN floods or DNS amplification attacks, cannot be implemented efficiently because packets must go back-andforth to the controller, incurring significant delay.
+Thus, in practice, stateful controller programs are limited to those that do not require per-packet stateful processing.

-Today, however, SDN technology has advanced considerably: there is a raft of new proposals for switch interfaces that expose persistent state on the data plane, including those in P4 [6], OpenState [4], POF [36], and Open vSwitch [24].
-Stateful programmable data planes enable us to offload programs that require per-packet stateful processing onto programmable switches, subsuming a variety of functionality normally relegated to middleboxes.
-However, the mere existence of these low-level stateful mechanisms does not make networks of these devices easy to program.
+Today, however, SDN technology has advanced considerably: there is a raft of new proposals for switch interfaces that expose persistent state on the data plane, including those in P4 [6], OpenState [4], POF [38], Domino [33], and Open vSwitch [25].
+Stateful programmable data planes enable us to offload programs that require per-packet stateful processing onto switches, subsuming a variety of functionality normally relegated to middleboxes.
+However, the mere existence of these stateful mechanisms does not make networks of these devices easy to program.
 In fact, programming distributed collections of stateful devices is typically one of the most difficult kinds of programming problems.
 We need new languages and abstractions to help us manage the complexity and optimize resource utilization effectively.

 For these reasons, we have developed SNAP, a new language that allows programmers to mix primitive stateful operations with pure packet processing.
-However, rather than ask programmers to program a large, distributed collection of independent, stateful devices manually, we provide the abstraction that the network is One Big Switch (OBS).
-Programmers can allocate persistent arrays on that one big switch, and as a result, they do not have to worry about where or how such arrays are stored in the physical network.
-Such arrays can be indexed by fields in incoming packets and modified over time as conditions in the network change.
-Moreover, if multiple arrays must be updated simultaneously, we provide programmers with a form of network transaction to ensure such updates occur atomically.
+However, rather than ask programmers to program a large, distributed collection of independent, stateful devices manually, we provide the abstraction that the network is one big switch (OBS).
+Programmers can allocate persistent arrays on that OBS, and do not have to worry about where or how such arrays are stored in the physical network.
+Such arrays can be indexed by fields in incoming packets and modified over time as network conditions change.
+Moreover, if multiple arrays must be updated simultaneously, we provide a form of network transaction to ensure such updates occur atomically.
 As a result, it is easy to write SNAP programs that learn about the network environment and record its state, store per-flow information or statistics, or implement a variety of stateful mechanisms.

-While it simplifies programming for the user, the OBS programming model, together with the stateful primitives, generate a number of implementation challenges.
-In particular, multiple different flows may depend upon the same stateful components.
-To process these flows correctly and efficiently, the compiler must simultaneously determine which flows depend upon which stateful components, how to route those flows, and where to place the stateful components.
-Hence, to map programs written in terms of the OBS to concrete topologies, the SNAP compiler automatically discovers readwrite dependencies between statements.
-It then translates the program into an xFDD, a variant of forwarding decision diagrams (FDDs) [33] extended to incorporate stateful operations.
-Next, the compiler generates a system of integer-linear equations that jointly optimizes the placement of arrays and the routing of traffic.
-Finally, the compiler generates the proper underlying switch-level configurations from the xFDD and the optimization results.
-We assume that the switches chosen for array placement are capable of atomic read-write operations on arrays indexed by one or more packet fields; switches that do not support persistent state can still play a role in routing flows efficiently through the appropriate state variables.
-To summarize, our main contributions are:
+While it simplifies programming, the OBS model, together with the stateful primitives, generates implementation challenges.
+In particular, multiple flows may depend upon the same state.
+To process these flows correctly and efficiently, the compiler must simultaneously determine which flows depend upon which components, how to route those flows, and where to place the components.
+Hence, to map OBS programs to concrete topologies, the SNAP compiler discovers read-write dependencies between statements.
+It then translates the program into an xFDD, a variant of forwarding decision diagrams (FDDs) [35] extended to incorporate stateful operations.
+Next, the compiler generates a system of integer-linear equations that jointly optimizes array placement and traffic routing.
+Finally, the compiler generates the switch-level configurations from the xFDD and the optimization results.
+We assume that the switches chosen for array placement support persistent programmable state; other switches can still play a role in routing flows efficiently through the state variables.
+Our main contributions are: